Uzbekistan cough syrup scandal: Criminal investigation

 The Dok-1 Max drug exported from India to Uzbekistan was subjected to laboratory tests by Scientific Center for Standardization of Medicines LLC.
 However, the review was not systematic, meaning that the drugs were not thoroughly tested.
-State security authorities arrested two heads of Kuramax Medikal LLC and Scientific Center for Standardization of Medicines as suspects in connection with this case.
+State security authorities arrested two heads of Quramax Medical LLC and Scientific Center for Standardization of Medicines as suspects in connection with this case.

-On the night of December 30, 2022, a special task force formed by the Indian government with the participation of the Drug Standards Control Center and the Uttar Pradesh Drug Control Department completed the inspection of the Marion Biotech pharmaceutical factory.
-As a result of the investigation, government officials demanded the end of production, and the company's manufacturing plants in Noida, as well as the production of Nolgripp, Sinepar, Dok-1 Max, Travamax and other similar drugs, were suspended.
+On December 30, 2022, the Indian government's Drug Standards Control Center and Uttar Pradesh state government's Drug Control Department inspected Marion Biotech's manufacturing plant in Noida, Uttar Pradesh.
+Their findings led to the immediate suspension of all pharmaceutical production at the factory, affecting Marion products beyond the cough syrups attributed to the deaths.

-On January 2, 2023, the sale of all drugs imported by Kuramax Medikal that were found to contain ethylene glycol and diethylene glycol was stopped.
+On January 2, 2023, the sale of all drugs imported by Quramax Medical that were found to contain ethylene glycol and diethylene glycol was stopped.
 On January 10, the Indian government suspended the license of Marion Biotech, the manufacturer of Dok-1 Max.
-On January 13, the license of Kuramax Medikal LLC was revoked by a decision of the Tashkent Interdistrict Economic Court.
+On January 13, the license of Quramax Medical LLC was revoked by a decision of the Tashkent Interdistrict Economic Court.

+According to an article from June 2023, sources at Maya Chemtech India told Reuters that Marion purchased industrial-grade propylene glycol as an ingredient from them.
+Maya is not licensed to sell pharmaceutical-grade materials.
+It is not facing charges but the investigation is ongoing.
+Marion did not test the ingredient it purchased.

+In October 2023, the Uttar Pradesh state government accepted Marion Biotech's appeal to resume production of medicines that do not contain propylene glycol, as such products would be unlikely to contain the toxic impurities of diethylene glycol and ethylene glycol.